ICMC-IDE/assembler/README.md

 documentation = "rx = ry"
 ```
 - value: intruction value
-- length: length of the instruction, if greater then the length of value, the remaining length will be assumed to be zeros
+- length: length of the instruction, if greater than the length of value, the remaining length will be assumed to be zeros
 - arguments: intruction arguments
   - type: argument type, can be a data type or a symbol tag
   - index: argument index
   - offset: argument starting offset, with 0 being the least significant bit
-  - length: argument length, if greater then the length of argument value, the remaining length will be assumed to be zeros
+  - length: argument length, if greater than the length of argument value, the remaining length will be assumed to be zeros
 - documentation: optional key, used for documenting instructions

 ### Metadata
-Optional table, used for storing addtional information about the synthax
+Optional table, used for storing additional information about the synthax
 ```toml
 [metadata]
 name = "ICMC"
 type = "instruction-set"
 ```
 ## WebAssembly
-This project supports packaging for WebAssembly through [wasm-pack](https://github.com/rustwasm/wasm-pack)
+This project supports packaging for WebAssembly using [wasm-pack](https://github.com/rustwasm/wasm-pack)

 ### Building
 ```sh